-We hold conservation easements on dozens of properties across Georgia and Alabama
+We hold conservation easements on properties across Georgia and Alabama

 with the specific goal of ensuring that these sites remain sustainable wetland ecosystems.